-Research in the Kinesiology and Public Health Department
+Research in the Department of Kinesiology and Public Health

 In our department, students and faculty work cohesively together in a supportive academic environment to study everything from the effects of pregnancy on a family to the best method to teach children healthy exercise habits.
-Below are just a few examples of the of research Kinesiology majors are involved with.
+Below are just a few examples of the research in which Kinesiology and Public Health students are involved.

-Dr. Suzanne Phelan recently received a $3 million NIH grant to conduct a research project aimed at preventing gestational diabetes.
-Dr. Phelan and her team will recruit women who had gestational diabetes in their first pregnancy, and will help them adopt healthy behaviors prior to their next pregnancy.
+Dr. Suzanne Phelan received a $3 million NIH grant to conduct a research project aimed at preventing gestational diabetes.
+Dr. Phelan and her research team are recruiting women who had gestational diabetes in their first pregnancy.
 Read more about gestational diabetes prevention.

 Dr. Alison Ventura is currently conducting several studies aimed at understanding the familial factors that influence children's eating and health behaviors, with the ultimate goal of promoting healthy parent-child interactions and childhood growth trajectories.
 Read more about early childhood health and nutrition research at Cal Poly.